sxsw/rfm/README.md

 * Bug fixes and refinements in modeling, configuration, metadata access, and Rfm object instanciation.

-## New in version  2.1

-* Portals are now included by default.
-	Removed `:include_portals` query option in favor of `:ignore_portals`.
-	Added `:max_portal_rows` query option.
-* Added field-remapping framework to allow model fields with different names than Filemaker fields.

-        class User < Rfm::Base
-          config :field_mapping => {
-            #<filemaker-field-name>  =>  <rfm-field-name>
-            'userName'               => 'login',
-            'First Name'             => 'first_name',
-            'Last Name'              => 'last_name',
-            'IDperson'               => 'person_id'
-          }
-        end

-        User.find(:login=>'bill')    # => [{'login' => 'bill', 'first_name' => 'Bill', ...}, ...]

-* Fixed date/time/timestamp translations when writing data to Filemaker.
-* Detached new Server objects from Factory.servers hash, so wont reuse or stack-up servers.
-* Added grammar translation layer between xml parser and Rfm, allowing all supported xml grammars to be used with Rfm.
-  This will also streamline changes/additions to Filemaker's xml grammar(s).
-* Added ability to manually import fmpresultset and fmpxmlresult data (from file, variable, etc.).

-        Rfm::Resultset.load_data(file_or_string).

-* Compatibility fixes for ruby 1.9.
-* Configuration `:use` option now works for all Rfm objects that respond to `config`.

-## New in version 2.0

-* Rails-like modeling with ActiveModel
-* Support for multiple XML Parsers
-* Configuration API
-* Compound Filemaker queries with omitable requests
-* Full metadata support

-### Data Modeling with ActiveModel

-If you can load ActiveModel in your project, you can have model callbacks, validations, and other ActiveModel features.
-If you can't load ActiveModel (because you're using something incompatible, like Rails 2), you can still use Rfm models... minus the ActiveModel-specific features like callbacks and validations.
-Rfm models give you basic data modeling with easy configuration and CRUD features.

-	  class User < Rfm::Base
-	    config      :layout=>'user_layout'
-	    before_save :encrypt_password
-	    validate    :valid_email_address
-	  end

-	  @user = User.new :username => 'bill', :password => 'pass'
-	  @user.email = 'my@email.com'
-	  @user.save!

-### Choice of XML Parsers

-Note that this section is obsolete for ginjo-rfm version 3.

-Ginjo-rfm 2.0 uses ActiveSupport's XmlMini parsing interface, which has built-in support for LibXML, Nokogiri, and REXML.
-Additionally, ginjo-rfm includes adapters for Ox and Hpricot parsing.
-You can specifiy which parser to use or let Rfm decide.

-	  Rfm.config :parser => :libxml

-If you're not able to install one of the faster parsers, ginjo-rfm will fall back to ruby's built-in REXML.
-Want to roll your own XML adapter?
-Just pass it to Rfm as a module.

-	  Rfm.config :parser => MyHomeGrownAdapter

-Choose your preferred parser globaly, as in the above example, or set a different parser for each model.

-	  class Order < Rfm::Base
-	    config :parser => :hpricot
-	  end

-The current parsing options are

-	  :jdom         ->  JDOM (for JRuby)
-	  :oxsax        ->  Ox SAX
-	  :libxml       ->  LibXML Tree
-	  :libxmlsax    ->  LibXML SAX
-	  :nokogirisax  ->  Nokogiri SAX
-	  :nokogiri     ->  Nokogiri Tree
-	  :hpricot      ->  Hpricot Tree
-	  :rexml        ->  REXML Tree
-	  :rexmlsax     ->  REXML SAX

-### Configuration API

-The ginjo-rfm configuration module lets you store your settings in several different ways.
-Store some, or all, of your project-specific settings in a rfm.yml file at the root of your project, or in your Rails config/ directory.
-Settings can also be put in a RFM_CONFIG constant at the top level of your project.
-Configuration settings can be simple key=>values, or they can be named groups of key=>values.
-Configuration can also be passed to various Rfm methods during load and runtime, as individual settings or as groups.

-rfm.yml

-	   :ssl: true
-	   :root_cert: false
-	   :timeout: 10
-	   :port: 443
-	   :host: live.mydomain.com
-	   :account_name: admin
-	   :password: pass
-	   :database: MyFmDb

-Set a model's configuration.

-	   class MyModel < Rfm::Base
-	     config :layout => 'mylayout'
-	   end

-### Compound Filemaker Queries, with Omitable FMP Find Requests

-Create a Filemaker 'omit' request by including an :omit key with a value of true.

-	   my_layout.find :field1 => 'val1', :field2 => 'val2', :omit => true

-Create multiple Filemaker find requests by passing an array of hashes to the #find method.

-	   my_layout.find [{:field1 => 'bill', :field2 => 'admin'}, {:field2 => 'staff', :field3 => 'inactive', :omit => true}, ...]

-If the value of a field in a find request is an array of strings, the string values will be logically OR'd in the query.

-	   my_layout.find :fieldOne => ['bill','mike','bob'], :fieldTwo =>'staff'

-### Full Metadata Support

-* Server databases
-* Database layouts
-* Database scripts
-* Layout fields
-* Layout portals
-* Resultset meta
-* Field definition meta
-* Portal definition meta

-There are also many enhancements to make it easier to get the objects or data you want.
-Some examples:

-Get a database object using default config

-	  Rfm.db 'my_db'

-Get a layout object using config grouping :my_group

-	  Rfm.layout :my_group

-Get the total count of all records in the table

-	  MyModel.total_count

-Get the portal names (table-occurrence names) on the current layout

-	  MyModel.portal_names

-Get the names of fields on the current layout

-	  my_record.field_names

-### From ginjo-rfm 1.4.x

-From ginjo-rfm 1.4.x, the following features are also included.

-Connection timeout settings

-	  Rfm.config :timeout => 10

-Value-list alternate display

-	   i = array_of_value_list_items[3]  # => '8765'
-	   i.value                           # => '8765'
-	   i.display                         # => '8765 Amy'

 ## Download & Installation

-* With Bundler: gem 'ginjo-rfm', :require=>'rfm'
+* In your Gemfile: gem 'ginjo-rfm', :require=>'rfm'

 Ginjo-rfm v3 can be run without any other gems, allowing you to create models to interact with your Filemaker servers, layouts, tables, records, and data.
-If you want the added features provided by ActiveModel, just add active-model to your Gemfile (or require it manually).
+If you want the additional features provided by ActiveModel, just add activemodel to your Gemfile (or require it manually).
 Ginjo-rfm v3 will use the built-in Ruby XML parser REXML by default.
-If you want to use one of the 3 other supported parsers (libxml-ruby, nokogiri, ox), just add it to your Gemfile or require it manually.
+If you want to use one of the other supported parsers (libxml-ruby, nokogiri, ox), just add it to your Gemfile or require it manually.